damianham/builder/README.md

 Rake driven application builder from a database schema.

-** This is an experiment in creating an application generator and as such changes often**.
+#### This is an experiment in creating an application generator and as such changes often.
 Keep up to date with git pull.

 A set of rake tasks and ruby classes to generate various types of application artifacts using a database schema as the